MonZop/BioBlender/README.md

    ```

 ### Windows 7 and above ###
-1. Get the latest version of BioBlender
+1. Get the latest version of BioBlender.
     Assuming you only have one partition C:.
 If not, just replace with your drive's letter (D, E, etc).

     ```dos
     mkdir C:\some\directory\BioBlender